davidboulard/PicoCategorizedPages/README.md

 # Pico-Categorized-Pages
-A little [Pico-CMS](http://picocms.org/) plugin allowing you to automatically sort, position and categorize your page from your content folder.
+A little [Pico-CMS](http://picocms.org/) plugin allowing you to automatically sort (ascending or descending), position and categorize your page from your content folder.

 ## General Purpose